Methuen Postnuptial Agreement Attorney

 Most couples enter a marriage with the hope that their relationship will last a lifetime.
 Sadly, it is common knowledge that half of all marriages in the U.S. end in divorce.
 Knowing this fact, you may be worried about your financial future.
 Divorces can be extremely expensive and put a massive amount of strain on your life.
 You may be able to bypass many of these issues through a prenuptial agreement; however, even if you did not draft a prenuptial agreement before you got married, you may still be able to draft a postnuptial agreement.

 “Postnups,” while not as heavily enforced as prenups, can provide some financial security if you do get divorced.
 But they must abide by certain rules and legal doctrines for them to be valid.
 If you need assistance drafting a postnuptial agreement or challenging one, you should reach out to DiBella Law Offices, P.C.
-With over 15 years of experience, our Methuen postnuptial agreement attorney can review your finances and assets to develop a strong postnuptial agreement.
+With nearly two decades of experience, our Methuen postnuptial agreement attorney can review your finances and assets to develop a strong postnuptial agreement.
 In addition, he can represent you in a divorce if you feel that your current postnuptial agreement is invalid.
 To discuss your case in a free initial consultation, contact our law firm at (978) 327-5140.

 Like a prenuptial, a postnuptial agreement is a legal document that outlines the individual assets of each spouse in a marriage.
 If a couple chooses to get divorced, the postnuptial agreement will take effect and state how the couple’s marital assets should be divided.
 Traditionally, if a couple does not have a pre- or postnuptial agreement, their divorce would be subject to Massachusetts’ divorce laws.
 However, with a postnuptial agreement, the couple may be able to avoid the complex process of dividing their property.